NotIwak/NotIwak.github.io/README.md

 ### Technical Disclaimer:
 - No 100% system stability guarantee
 - PDF rendering depends on browser compatibility
+- PDF Reader or even the page might can't work on mobile/Ipad(adding support of them still on planning phase)

 ### Users agree:
 - Not to use the system for illegal purposes